 More than 60,000 children in California currently reside in foster care.
 Every day, more children and youth enter the foster care system and are in need of safe, loving homes.
-Some of our kids need a temporary place to stay.
+Some of our children and youth need a temporary place to stay.
 Others need families willing to commit to their care for a lifetime.
 All children and youth deserve to be raised in homes where they can thrive and reach their highest potential.

 At any given time, in Santa Cruz County roughly 250 children and youth are in need of foster and adoptive parents able to care for them.
 There is always a strong placement need for older children, sibling sets, and children with special challenges.

-Come to an Orientation!
+Attend an Orientation!

 The first step to becoming a foster or adoptive parent is to attend an orientation.
 Orientations are currently being facilitated through Microsoft TEAMS video chats (similar to a Zoom meeting).